aer0ss/aerofs/docs/customer-success/organization/index.md

 team is composed of individuals that is are a mix of software engineer, product manager, sales person and support person.
-Because of the nature of our product and our execution path to achieve customer success, our CS team is much more technical than the industry standard, i.e. the baseline technical knowledge required is very high.
+Because of the nature of our product and our execution path to achieve customer success, our CS team is much more technical than the industry standard.